magomimmo/modern-cljs/doc/tutorial-17.md

-# Tutorial 17 - Less is more
+# Tutorial 17 - Learn Enlive by REPling

 In the [previous tutorial][1] we reached an important milestone on our path towards the elimination of as much as possibile code duplication.
 Indeed, we were able to share the same form validation and corresponding unit testing codebase between the client and server.
 Anytime in the future we should need to update the validation rules and the corresponding unit testing, we'll do it in one shared place only, which is a big plus in terms of maintenance time and costs.

 ## Introduction